-Within the USCOG, SCDOT and local partners can deploy a wide variety of potential techniques targeted at mitigating the number of RwD crashes or, when the crash cannot be avoided, limiting the level of crash severity.
+Within the six-county region, USCOG and SCDOT can deploy a wide variety of potential techniques targeted at mitigating the number of RwD crashes or, when the crash cannot be avoided, limiting the level of crash severity.
 This section includes details on the potential cost and effectiveness of implementing this Plan.
 The deployment numbers provided are based on assumptions on the percentage of mileage, or number of curves, that USCOG will install countermeasures.
-However, USCOG's actual deployment will be based on the following process:
+However, USCOG's actual deployment will be based on the following:

 - 1. Identifying priority locations based on risk-level provided as a separate GIS layer. - 2.
 Conducting onsite investigations, field visits, and road safety audits (RSAs) to identify if locations can benefit from countermeasures included in this Plan. - 3.
 Use the site-specific features, inventory of existing countermeasures, and contributing factors from site-specific crash history to identify an appropriate countermeasure or countermeasures. - 4.
-Program and deploy recommended countermeasures based on the results of RSAs.
+Program and deploy recommended countermeasures based on the results of RSAs as well as for high-priority locations scheduled for other ongoing projects, such as pavement resurfacing to deploy systematic countermeasures.